Samsung/tizen-docs/docs/application/dotnet/guides/opentk/overview.md

 # OpenTK

-The Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL?
-ES APIs.
+The Tizen OpenTK provides a set of fast and low-level C# bindings for OpenGL&reg; ES 2.0 APIs.
 From Tizen 5.0, it is integrated with Tizen Application Framework.

-For developing the OpenGL? app using C# on the Tizen platform, an app developer uses the TizenFX APIs, the .NET Standard 2.0 APIs, and the OpenTK APIs based on their needs.
+For developing the OpenGL&reg; app using C# on the Tizen platform, an app developer uses the TizenFX APIs, the .NET Standard 2.0 APIs, and the OpenTK APIs based on their needs.

-Besides the OpenGL?
-ES APIs, OpenTK also provides several utility libraries including a math or linear algebra package, windowing system, and input handling for application developers.
+Besides the OpenGL&reg; ES APIs, OpenTK also provides several utility libraries including a math or linear algebra package, windowing system, and input handling for application developers.

-After setting up the OpenTK development environment, you can quickly create graphic applications with the OpenGL?
-ES 2.0, such as:
+After setting up the OpenTK development environment, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as:
 -   Ambient app
 -   Game
 -   Dynamic partial